albincsergo/albincsergo/README.md

 You can find here the projects on I work.
 7 years 🏫.
 I ❤️ reptiles, fencing, swimming, astronomy 🌠.

-I learn coding 🖥️ from YouTube, Codecademy and other sites. #selflearner 🤓
+I learn coding 🖥️ from YouTube, Udemy and other sites. #selflearner 🤓

 Follow me on [Twitter](https://twitter.com/albincsergo2) 🐦